-Discover why social justice warriors are drawn to Teach For America to advance their social impact careers.
+Discover why social justice warriors are drawn to Teach For America to advance their careers of social impact.

 January 9, 2020

 Social justice advocates like activist DeRay Mckesson (New York City ’07), education champion Michelle Rhee (Baltimore ’92), TED Talk speaker Clint Smith (D.C.
 Region ’11), and social entrepreneur Reyna Montoya (Phoenix ’14) joined Teach For America to turn their passion into action.
-By allowing their core values and convictions to lead them in the classroom, these culture shifters were able to launch successful social justice careers.
+By allowing their core values and convictions to lead them in the classroom, these culture shifters were able to launch successful careers in social justice.

 Find and Fuel Your Passion